|

 Even in close relationships it can be hard to gauge what the other person is thinking or feeling.
 Research has shown, for example, that there can be a large gap between how well the client feels a session went and how well the therapist feels a session went.
 This finding holds true across therapist experience level.
 Using a consistent feedback system provides a way to close the gap.

-I find that it works best if clients complete a survey periodically every 3-4 sessions.
+We find that it works best if clients complete a survey periodically every 3-4 sessions.
 Your responses can be as brief or as detailed as you wish.
 Generally, the forms should take no more than two to five minutes to complete.
 They can be completed in the office, at home, or online.

 Top | Home